celery/celery/docs/userguide/workers.rst

 .. note::

     The terminate option is a last resort for administrators when a task is stuck.
-It's not for terminating the task, it's for terminating the process that is executing the task, and that process may have already started processing another task at the point when the signal is sent, so for this reason you must never call this programmatically.
+It's not for terminating the task, it's for terminating the process that's executing the task, and that process may have already started processing another task at the point when the signal is sent, so for this reason you must never call this programmatically.

 If `terminate` is set the worker child process processing the task will be terminated.
 The default signal sent is `TERM`, but you can specify this using the `signal` argument.
 Signal can be the uppercase name of any signal defined in the :mod:`signal` module in the Python Standard Library.